kiyoon/jupynium.nvim/README.md

 2. It's OK to close the notebook pages.
 If you do so, it will stop syncing that buffer.
 3. Changing tab ordering or making it to a separate window is OK.

+## Using different languages / kernels

+Instead of `*.ju.py` if you make files named `*.ju.*` (e.g. `*.ju.r`) you will see all the keybindings and commands.
+All the procedure should be the same, except that you would need to manually change the kernel from the browser.

 ## 📰 Fun Facts